10 Things You Shouldn’t Touch at All-You-Can-Eat Buffets

 Take a pass on these foods that can make you look older.

 Potato salad and other mayonnaise-based sides can also pack a double whammy.
 “Mayonnaise-filled salads that sit out too long can be more susceptible to contamination and food-borne illness,” Wright says.
 “And from a nutritional standpoint, they really pack the calories.”
 Take the opportunity to try an unusual grain-based salad you might not have tried before, or opt for roasted vegetables.

-Check out these 15 things you should never, ever eat in a restaurant.
+Here are the things you should never eat in a restaurant.

 Creamy dressings pose some of the same pitfalls as mayonnaise-based dishes.
 In addition, they are often highly processed and contain lots of sodium, sugar, and preservatives, Ficek says.
 Olive oil and vinegar are a much better bet.

 We sometimes don’t think of drinks when we’re watching what we eat, but those calories can add up, too.
 Beverages like sweet tea and lemonade often contain lots of sugar.
 And if you opt for mimosas, the alcohol and orange juice also sneak in extra calories.
 Instead, ask for sparkling water or unsweetened iced tea, Wright recommends.

 Next, find out which foods chefs never order at brunch.